AstraZeneca hopes the world can focus on its positive vaccine news. But experts fear a lack of transparency has clouded that

 The US Food and Drug Administration requires a threshold of at least 50% efficacy.
 It is not clear if the FDA will authorize emergency use however.

 AstraZeneca has not yet tested its half-strength dose in the US either.
+But on Thursday, a spokesperson for the company told CNN their aim was to include the half-strength dose regimen into their US trials, which currently has around 10,000 participants.

+The spokesperson said that the company hopes to recruit around 40,000 volunteers in total -- some of whom would receive the half-dose vaccine.
+They added that they were in "ongoing discussions" with the FDA for approval, adding that nothing formal had been announced.

 On Monday, Dr. Paul Offit, a member of the FDA's Vaccines and Related Biological Products Advisory Committee -- which will review Covid-19 vaccines before they are put on the market -- said the lack of data that led them to their conclusions made it "hard to know the significance of their findings."